 The Waldorf Approach Applied in the Public School Classroom.
 July 9-20, 2012.
 Rudolf Steiner College.
 Additional Independent Study completed for 6 semester units.
 July-October 2012.
 California State University, Sacramento.

 ENL 391.
 Teaching Creative Writing.
-Professor Jack Hicks, Spring 2009.
-UC Davis.
+Professor Jack Hicks.
+Spring 2009.
+University of California, Davis.

 ENL 393.
 Teaching Literature and Composition.
-Professor Elizabeth Freeman, Spring 2010.
-UC Davis.
+Professor Elizabeth Freeman.
+Spring 2010.
+University of California, Davis.